kaliberpoziomka/nft-game/README.md

-# Game 🎮 base on nft
+# Game 🎮 based on nft

 Choose you hero and fight your enemies!